 - Non-Interference: If a website uses a technology that is not accessibility supported, the element should not block the user’s ability to access the rest of the page.
 For example, if the site implements the use of a new video technology that is not accessibility supported, but the transcript for what is said in the video is on the page, then the page would conform.
 However, if the assistive technology being used gets stuck in the video element and cannot access the rest of the content on the page, then the use of the element would interfere with the assistive technology, and the page would fail to meet the compliance standard.

 There are four major principles that WCAG breaks the guidelines and success criteria down into.
 These four principles represent the requirements necessary for accessible content.

-- Perceivable – All elements that are interactable or can be seen by those without disabilities should be seen presentable to all users.
+- Perceivable – All elements that are interactable or can be seen by those without disabilities should be seen as presentable to all users.
 A piece of content that can be read by someone with vision cannot be inaccessible to someone who is blind, for example.

 - Operable: User interface components and navigation must be available to everyone.
 A clickable menu must be accessible to someone using keyboard tabbing.

 - Understandable – Content and user interface elements must not be too complex and easy to follow.
-The site must have a clean and easy to understand design.
+The site must have a clean and easy-to-understand design.
 A medical site that contains complex content may have a separate section that is easier for users with cognitive or learning disabilities to understand.

-- Robust – Site content should be varied enough that the content can be understood by assistive technologies and the content should continue to be updated based on new assistive technologies, as they evolve).
+- Robust – Site content should be varied enough that the content can be understood by assistive technologies, and the content should continue to be updated based on new assistive technologies, as they evolve).

 The WCAG 2.1 standard organizes each individual guideline and success criteria into one of the 4 principles below.
 If one of the principles are not met, then a website is not truly accessible to all.
 Again, based on the type of website, the actual practical steps to take to make a website compliant will be different, however all accessible websites will need to succeed at each of these requirements.